m-alexeev/m-alexeev/README.md

 ### Hi there 👋

-🌱 I’m currently studying Computing Science at Simon Fraser University
+🌱 I’m a recent graduate from Simon Fraser University with a degree in Computing Science

-🔭 Currently working at Dro, doing full-stack engineering of an eccomerce website.
+🔭 Currently working at Publicis Sapient as a Software Developer Engineer and growing my github repo count

 <!--